AuthurExcalbern/AlgorithmNote/README.md

 The major thought about greedy algorithm is that if it is the best choose,we shoult choose it immediately at that time.

 * Moving Tables;from HDU 1050
-    * This problem is pretty easy.It can be solved by signing sections.
+    * This problem is pretty easy.Because it can be solved by signing sections.
+    * First,I will solve it by signing sections way.(At HDU1050.c file)
+    * Seconed,I will solve it by greedy algorithm.(At HDU1050_G.c file)